 Do you see now how fascinations work?

-The best way to master them is to practice a lot and write and write fascinations until you realise you’ve mastered the technique.
+The best way to master them is to practice a lot and write and write fascinations until you you’ve mastered the technique.

 Eddie Shleyner from Very Good Copy offers a mini-course to learn the technique of writing fascinations.